Gitnux/Report 2026

 Law Enforcement Activity Interpretation

-For the law enforcement activity angle, ICE and HSI ramped up their impact from 4,000 plus HSI-led criminal human trafficking investigation outcomes in FY 2021 to 5,000 plus in FY 2022, and by FY 2023 HSI reported 800 plus human trafficking-related prosecutions and case outcomes.
+Under law enforcement activity, DHS/ICE increased criminal human trafficking investigation case outcomes from 4,000+ in FY 2021 to 5,000+ in FY 2022, while in FY 2023 HSI reported 800+ human trafficking-related prosecutions and case outcomes.

 Victim Services Interpretation